■ Duties and responsibilities:

 Making a report

-It is understandable that some physicians may question whether their concerns are reasonable and meet the threshold for reporting.
+Some physicians may question whether their concerns are reasonable and meet the threshold for reporting.

 • the statutory duty to report, emphasizing that it is not discretionary

-• the threshold for reporting, which is based on suspicion or belief of abuse or the risk of abuse, even if it is unproven
+• the threshold for reporting, which is based on the suspicion or belief of abuse or the risk of abuse, even if it is unproven

-Relevant information only
+Disclose relevant information only